shudipta/https-book-server/docs/reference/scanner_run.md

       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank, all interfaces will be used (0.0.0.0). (default 0.0.0.0)
       --burst int                                               The maximum burst for throttle (default 100) --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
-      --clair-addr string                                       The maximum QPS to the master from this client (default "http://clair.default.svc:6060")
+      --clair-addr string                                       The address where clair is running (default "http://clairsvc.default.svc:6060")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui -h, --help                                                    help for run
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui --failure-policy FailurePolicy                            Define how errors from the docker registry are handled.
+Allowed values are Ignore or Fail. (default Ignore)
+  -h, --help                                                    help for run
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)